 In June 2016, the FASB issued guidance entitled "Measurement of Credit Losses on Financial Instruments."
 The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 For public business entities that are not U.S. Securities and Exchange commission filers this guidance becomes effective for interim and annual periods beginning after December 15, 2020, with early application permitted.
-The Association will evaluate the impact of adoption on its financial condition and its results of operations.
+The Association is evaluating the impact of adoption on its financial condition and its results of operations.

 In February 2016, the FASB issued guidance entitled "Leases."
 The guidance requires the recognition by lessees of lease assets and lease liabilities on the balance sheet for the rights and obligations created by those leases.
-Leases with lease terms of more than 12 months are impacted by this guidance.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
-The Association is currently evaluating the impact of adoption on its financial condition and results of operations.
+In July 2018, the FASB issued an update entitled "Leases - Targeted Improvements," which provides entities with an additional (and optional) transition method to adopt the new leases standard.
+Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+An entity that elects this additional transition method must provide the required disclosures of the now current standard for all prior periods presented.
+The guidance and related amendments in this update became effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
+The Association determined the effect was not material to our financial condition or results of operations.